 Pop into town to stock up on a few groceries or visit the Fire Museum that’s open all year long to visitors.
-Clear Lake is a quiet town with a deep respect for their history and the beautiful nature around them.
-It is also a part of the Department of Natural Resources which focuses on preserving wildlife native to the area and natural resources by using green initiatives like solar panels to provide energy to many of the buildings in the park.
+Clear Lake, IA is a quiet town with a deep respect for its history and the beautiful nature around them.
+It is also a part of the Department of Natural Resources, which focuses on preserving wildlife native to the area and natural resources by using green initiatives like solar panels to provide energy to many of the buildings in the park.
 The park places a large emphasis on maintaining the natural beauty of the campgrounds and giving you all the information you need in order to enjoy your stay.

 Clear Lake State Park lies in the northern part of the state near I-35.
 Be mindful of road closures due to construction or repaving of new roads, as it may lead you to detours that you may not be familiar with.
 The use of your GPS is recommended until you reach the park entrance.
 Once you get inside, there will be plenty of signs directing you to the main office and campground.

 Clear Lake State Park is located near several towns.
 The town of Clear Lake has a thriving economy and a civic center, and Ventura and Garner are within just 13 miles of the park.
 If you would like to go shopping, you can visit Mason City which is 12 miles away and one of the largest retail centers in northern Iowa.